mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 In transport mode, the IP header of the inner packet remains not compressed during the IIPC phase, and the ESP Payload Data is derived from the inner packet.
 Conversely, in tunnel mode, the ESP Payload Data encompasses the entirety of the packet generated by the IIPC.

-In transport mode, the Next Header field is obtained from either the inner IP Header or the Security Association, as specified in {{sec-inner-ip4}} or {{sec-inner-ip6}}.
+In transport mode, the Next Header field is obtained from either the inner IP header or the Security Association, as specified in {{sec-inner-ip4}} or {{sec-inner-ip6}}.
 In tunnel mode, the Next Header is elided, as it is determined by ts_ip_version.
 FL is set to 8 bit, TV is set to IPv4 or IPv6 depending on ts_ip_version, MO is set to "equal" and CDA is set to "not-sent".

 The ESP Pad Length and ESP Padding fields are omitted only when ESP alignment has been selected to "8bit" and esp_encr does not necessitate a specific block size alignment, or if that block size is one byte.
 This is represented by setting FL to (Pad Length + 1) * 8 bits, leaving TV unset, configuring MO to "ignore," and designating CDA as padding.
 The ESP Padding and ESP Pad Length may vary from their decompressed counterparts.
 However, since the IPsec process removes the padding, these variations do not affect packet processing.
 When esp_encr requires a specific block size, the ESP Pad Length and ESP Padding fields remain not compressed.